hongta/practice-python/tree/README.md

   * For each node, all paths from the node to descendant leaves contain the same number of black nodes.

 ### AVL Trees
+An **AVL tree** is a binary search tree that is height balanced: for each node `x`, the heights of the left and right subtrees of `x` differ by at most 1.
+  * Insert
+  * Delete

 ### Tries